 Begin with Books

-To improve reading and literacy skills in young children, we offer a book bag for every baby born in our city.
-Each Begin with Books bag contains a board book and information about the libraries.
-The bags are given to new parents by the Maternal and Child Health nurse at the four month visit.
+To improve reading and literacy skills in young children, we offer a book for every baby born in our city.
+The board books are given to new parents by the Maternal and Child Health nurse at the four month visit along with information about the libraries.
+You will also receive a coupon to take to your nearest Moonee Valley Libraries branch to collect a free bag and another board book.

 1000 Books Before School